vpanyushenko/bubbles/src/data/default-config.md

 // If something is marked as required as one of the
 // validation requirements you can have bubbles add a "*"
 // to the end of the input label.
 This is better UX for
 // required fields.
-The defualt for this is true
+The default for this is true

 // How long to delay a toast notification before it
-// automatically hides in miliseconds
+// automatically hides in milliseconds
 $configStore.toast_delay = 5500;

 // How long to show input error states until it goes